rubinius/rubinius/web/_includes/instructions.markdown

    Create an array and populate with values on the stack

-   Creates a new array, populating its contents by remove the number of values specidied by operand _count_ and putting them into the array in the order they were on the stack.
+   Creates a new array, populating its contents by remove the number of values specified by operand _count_ and putting them into the array in the order they were on the stack.
 The resulting array is pushed onto the stack.